asubedi8/subedi_git417/README.md

-# subedi_git417
+# 414 Example
-This file contains the materials for the GIT 417 Class.
+This file contains the materials for the GIT 417 Class .